+'''

 System.out.println(resultSet.getString(1) + " " + resultSet.getString(2) + " " + resultSet.getString(3));

+'''

-- 5. Processing ResultSet (cont.) - Alternatively, you can use getString("firstName"), getString("mi"), and getString("lastName") to retrieve the same three column values. - The first execution of the next() method sets the current row to the first row in the result set, and subsequent invocations of the next() method set the current row to the second row, third row, and so on, to the last row.
+5. Processing ResultSet (cont.)

+- Alternatively, you can use getString("firstName"), getString("mi"), and getString("lastName") to retrieve the same three column values. - The first execution of the next() method sets the current row to the first row in the result set, and subsequent invocations of the next() method set the current row to the second row, third row, and so on, to the last row.

-- DisplayAuthors.java performs a simple query on the books database that retrieves the entire authors table and displays the data. - This program: - Retrieves the entire authors table - Displays the data in the standard output stream
+- DisplayAuthors.java performs a simple query on the books database that retrieves the entire authors table and displays the data. - This program retrieves the entire authors table and displays the data in the standard output stream - The Program: - DisplayAuthors.java import the JDBC classes from package java.sql used in this program.